-This Indian cauliflower curry is easy, hearty, budget-friendly and meatless meal (vegetarian and vegan friendly) to enjoy anytime and proves that pantry cooking doesn’t need to be boring or bland.
+This Indian cauliflower curry is an easy, hearty, budget-friendly and meatless meal (vegetarian and vegan friendly) to enjoy anytime and proves that pantry cooking doesn’t need to be boring or bland.

 I am definitely looking at food a little differently these days.
 When I look at that cauliflower in my fridge now, I’m not thinking side dish, I’m thinking main course, especially with the scarcity (or crazy high prices) of chicken right now.